MartinHH/lkdoko/README.md

 While there are a few commercial offerings, none of these offer the exact rules that I like to play - and none of them are free.

-Furhtermore, I had intended to try out scala.js in a cross-compiled project for a while now, so this was a good occasion to do it.
+Furthermore, I had intended to try out scala.js in a cross-compiled project for a while now, so this was a good occasion to do it.

 ## Project Status